Variable-Length Stop-Feedback Codes With Finite Optimal Decoding Times for BI-AWGN Channels: VLSF Codes With Optimal Decoding Times

 where $n_0^* \triangleq 0$.
-We will show that for small values of $m$, the gap-constrained SDO behaves the same as the SDO without the gap constraint in \eqref{eq: SDO without gap constraint}.
+We will show that for small values of $m$, the gap-constrained SDO behaves indistinguishably as the SDO without the gap constraint in \eqref{eq: SDO without gap constraint}.
 However, as $m$ becomes large, the decoding times provided by these two algorithms differ noticeably.